liangchow/leetcode/Notes/JS.md

 ### Recursive

 A concept that a function can be expressed in terms of itself.
-It needs a *base case* for recursive function to stop calling itself.
+It always start with a *base case* for recursive function to stop calling itself.
 If a function is written correctly, eventually the *base case* will be reached.
 The basic formula for recursive is: `fn(n-1) ***operator*** (n-1)`.

 ```
 // Recursive function to return the sum of first n elements of an array, arr